mckennapsean/dissertation/content/04-example.md

 on RVS and several cybersecurity analysts and managers at the University of Utah.
-Based on this feedback, we met as a design team and informally evaluated and filtered the list of design opportunities by reaching a group consensus on those we felt best met the unmet needs of our target users, balanced against the strengths and weaknesses of RVS and taking into account the real-world constraints and considerations of the project.
-The final thematic design opportunities for our visualization redesign were 1) interface usability, 2) workflow improvements, 3) tool desirability, and 4) temporal data representation.
+Based on this feedback, we met as a design team and informally evaluated and filtered the list of design opportunities by reaching a group consensus on those we felt best addressed the unmet needs of our target users, balanced against the strengths and weaknesses of RVS and taking into account the real-world constraints and considerations of the project.
+The final thematic design opportunities for our visualization redesign were 1) interface usability,
+2) workflow improvements, 3) tool desirability, and 4) temporal data representation.
 We also developed a more low-level list of all visualization artifacts, such as a detailed data and task abstraction.